 Performance on assessed parts of the course is reported as a University Standardised Mark (USM), a number between 0 and 100.
-For MSc courses, a USM of less than 50 is a failing mark, while one of 70 or more is a Distinction mark.
+For MSc courses, a USM of less than 50 is a failing mark, a USM between 65 and 69 is a merit, while one of 70 or more is a Distinction mark.
 Raw marks may be turned into USMs by scaling, sometimes necessary to ensure all papers are fairly and equally rewarded.
 In all cases, the examiners will use their academic judgement to check that appropriate USMs are awarded.